gh-drourke/git_bump/README.md

 1. Any branch commit can receive a lightweight tag.

 2. An annotated tag can be made after any branch commit.

+(to implement: only if it has a version number that corresponds to a local tag commit.)

 3. A 'suggested tag' is offered based on the next in a sequence.